University of Texas Logo

 Academic Information

-UT Austin students apply to KUINEP, but can still take non-KUINEP courses if taught in English.
+UT Austin students apply to KUINEP or GEA (Japanese language only).
 Students must enroll in the equivalent of 12 UT hours of coursework per semester while at Kyoto University.
 Please check the My Credit Abroad database for courses that have been previously evaluated.

 Language(s) of Instruction